Charles River Dam: History

 The Charles River Dam was built by the U.S. Army Corps of Engineers.
 The structure also includes the "Colonel Richard Gridley Locks", named for General George Washington's first army engineer.
-Built and operational in 1978, the three locks can be crossed by pedestrians as well as bicyclists.
+Built and operational in 1978, the three locks can be crossed by pedestrians.
 It is part of the popular Boston Harborwalk.
 The dam contains three individual locks, with one wider than the other two to accommodate the occasional passing of a larger vessel.
 The structure also includes a fish passage.
 Six diesel-powered, 2700 horsepower turbo-charged engines drive six pumps with a combined capacity of about 3.7 e6USgal per minute or 8140 cubic feet per second (CFS).